-Sure, there are times when you'll need to just get the ball in the box, serve it in to a specific spot where a teammate should be, but it's best to get your head up prior to crossing the ball and cross the ball to a specific player making a run.
+Sure, there are times when you'll need to just get the ball in the box, serve it in to a specific spot where a teammate should be, but it's best to get your head up prior to crossing the ball and cross the ball to a specific player making a run - pick someone out with your cross.

 Here are the key steps to crossing the ball in soccer: